snwau/SWSnapshotStackView/README.md

 A demonstration application is provided to illustrate (and test) the use of Snapshot Stack View, demonstrating support for;

  *   Multiple images of differing aspect ratios (Image 1 - landscape, Image 2 - square, Image 3 - portrait).
- *   Dynamic resizing of views frame via slider.
+ *   Dynamic resizing of view's frame via slider.
  *   Selection and rendering of display mode (single or stack) via switch.